Cassandra: Aeschylus

 In Aeschylus' Agamemnon, a play in the Oresteia trilogy, Cassandra has been taken by Agamemnon to Mycenae, where they are welcomed home by Clytemnestra and an entourage of servants.
 Agamemnon enters the palace after his wife but Cassandra remains outside in the chariot.
-There, Cassandra receives violent visions and prophesizes that Clytemnestra will murder Agamemnon; a crows watches on, but is unable to comprehend was she says.
+There, Cassandra receives violent visions and prophesies that Clytemnestra will murder Agamemnon; a crowd watches on, but is unable to comprehend what she says.

 In this version of the story, Clytemnestra waits until Agamemnon has gotten into the bath before she entangles him in a net and stabs him three times with a blade.
 Cassandra, accepting her fate, walks into her inevitable offstage murder with full knowledge of what is to befall her.
-Clytemnestra announces that she murdered Cassandra to avenge her honor as a wife, as she was insulted that Agamemnon took a concubine.
+Clytemnestra announces that she murdered Cassandra to avenge her honour as a wife, as she was insulted that Agamemnon took a concubine.